Cryptocurrency is bringing tons of innovation to the world.

 Coinbase is a good gateway into cryptocurrency, especially if it is your first time buying.

 The interface is very clean, making it easy to make your first purchase of bitcoin, litecoin or ethereum.

-Since most cryptocurrencies must be purchased with Bitcoin, Coinbase is a good entry point whether you want Bitcoin or any other cryptocurrency.
+Since most cryptocurrencies must be purchased with bitcoin or ether, Coinbase is a good entry point whether you want Bitcoin or any other cryptocurrency.

 The fees for buying with a credit card are 3.99%, while the fees for buying with bank transfer are about 1.49%.